traefik/traefik/docs/content/https/acme.md

 ```

 !!! warning
-    For concurrency reason, this file cannot be shared across multiple instances of Traefik.
+    For concurrency reasons, this file cannot be shared across multiple instances of Traefik.

 ## Fallback